SCO Summit: When Pak PM turned netizens into peals of laughter

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Be it struggling with his translation headset during a bilateral talk with Russian President Vladimir Putin or his latest at Tianjin, China during the ongoing Shanghai Cooperation Organisation (SCO) summit – this man never ceases to make a fool of himself.
+Be it struggling with his translation headset during a bilateral talk with Russian President Vladimir Putin or his latest at Tianjin, China during the ongoing Shanghai Cooperation Organization (SCO) summit – this man never ceases to make a fool of himself.

 Guess what – a beleaguered Sharif forced to acquiesce to the diktat of a mighty Field Marshall Asim Munir back on his home turf, is desperate for overtures to world leaders.